flyingcircusio/fc-nixos/doc/src/upgrade.md

 (nixos-upgrade)=

-# What's New & Upgrading
+# Platform Upgrades & What's New

 Here you find information about changes compared to the previous platform version, what to consider and where to take action before upgrading.